Look of the Week: Cate Blanchett certifies it’s a barefoot summer - KTVZ

 (CNN) — Last Friday, after she was photographed on the Cannes red carpet in a striking custom Louis Vuitton black velvet and white satin gown, Cate Blanchett slipped into something a little more comfortable for a party hosted by the Golden Globes and Variety.

-Dressed in an Armani jumpsuit and long pink coat, Blanchett’s barefootedness was the ultimate style statement.
+Dressed in an Armani jumpsuit and long pink coat, Blanchett’s bare feet were the ultimate style statement.
 The Oscar-nominated actor removed her shoes “in honor of the women of Iran,” she told the crowd.

 Footwear for Cannes’ female guests has long been a point of controversy.
 In 2015, the event came under fire for reportedly turning away a group of women from a film screening for not wearing heels.
 In a since-deleted tweet, festival organizer Thierry Fremaux assured no stiletto mandate existed: “For the steps, the rules haven’t changed.
 ‘Tuxedo, evening wear.’
 No mention of ‘heels’.”
 Yet celebrities disagreed, protesting the unspoken expectation that they should wear heels.
 In 2016, Julia Roberts went barefoot on the red carpet and two years later, Kristen Stewart kicked off her shoes when climbing the stairs at the premiere of “BlacKkKlansman.”